huskyhania/WordleSolver/README.md

 For both of us it was a first closer meeting with Python.

 We are pretty happy with the results but we'd welcome any constructive feedback and improvement suggestions.

+The website is simple HTML, because we hope to include it in our web server project.

 Hope you have as much fun playing as we had making it!